CaseyThiessen/LLaVa-Attention-Heatmap/README.md

 ### 4. Running the Attention Extraction
-Execute the main attention extraction script:
+Execute the main attention extraction script: python attention.py

-python attention.py

 Depending on your configuration, the pipeline will:
 * Extract and optionally aggregate attention heatmaps across specified layers and heads
 * Save resulting visualizations as overlayed heatmaps in the output directory

-If inspect == True:
-The model’s inputs and outputs will be printed to the console and a text log file will be created, documenting:
+If inspect == True the model’s inputs and outputs will be printed to the console and a text log file will be created, documenting:
 * Timestamp
 * Experiment parameters
 * Input and output text